 Your e-commerce store app might rely on multiple containers.
 For example, the application is on one container, but the database is on the other.
 However, you learn that the user interface, i.e., the application container, has a security vulnerability.

-Besides the examples above, companies use Kubernetes to develop faster and reduce their time-to-market, get visibility, lower hardware costs, improve app security, and more, which we discuss in our article about the benefits of Kubernetes.
+Companies across healthcare, finance, retail, and other sectors use Kubernetes to develop applications faster and reduce their time-to-market, get visibility, lower hardware costs, improve app security, and more.
+Ecommerce app development, healthcare app development, and fintech app development among others can benefit from Kubernetes, which we discuss in our article about the benefits of Kubernetes.

 By now, you should be familiar with containers, (you can revisit the earlier section), but those are only one part of Kubernetes.